 Key to lifting customer satisfaction results is being able to explain the level of service funded for footpaths in a clear way, so that community expectations can be better aligned with the service provided.

 Cycleways: No current data is available.
-Monitoring and evaluation will be included in project plans.
+Monitoring and evaluation strategy currently being developed as part of Active Transport Strategy refresh.